LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

 ===============

 Each capture runs with its own set of variables.
-These are called :dfn:`local variables` or :dfn:`locals`, and they are the most commonly-used type of variable.
+These are called :dfn:`local variables` or :dfn:`locals`, and they are the most commonly used type of variable.
 Locals begin and end within the capture in which they are defined, though the objects they point to may exist beyond that point.
 Nested captures also have access to any locals defined in their parent capture before their own